lightvector/KataGo/README.md

          * Specify also `-DUSE_TCMALLOC=1` if using TCMalloc.
          * Compiling will also call git commands to embed the git hash into the compiled executable, specify also `-DNO_GIT_REVISION=1` to disable it if this is causing issues for you.
          * Specify `-DUSE_AVX2=1` to also compile Eigen with AVX2 and FMA support, which will make it incompatible with old CPUs but much faster.
 (If you want to go further, you can also add `-DCMAKE_CXX_FLAGS='-march=native'` which will specialize to precisely your machine's CPU, but the exe might not run on other machines at all).
+         * Specify `-DBUILD_DISTRIBUTED=1` to compile with support for contributing data to public distributed training runs.
+(Note that for official runs, also only specific tagged versions or branches can contribute, please don't attempt to contribute with custom changes).
       * `make`
    * Done!
 You should now have a compiled `katago` executable in your working directory.
    * Pre-trained neural nets are available on the [releases page](https://github.com/lightvector/KataGo/releases) or more from [here](https://d3dndmfyhecmj0.cloudfront.net/g170/index.html).